-- 4.1.1 Application Requirements - 4.1.1.1 The application must support iOS and Android devices - 4.1.1.2 The application must include an interface to validate credentials - 4.1.1.2.1 The application must deactivate all functions without valid credentials. - 4.1.1.3 The application must include an interface to register an account - 4.1.1.3.1 The application must include designated fields for entering a username and password, and it must incorporate a password confirmation feature. - 4.1.1.3.2 The application must include a confirmation message for successful registration - 4.1.1.4 The application must include an interface to view a medical physician portal and a patient's portal - 4.1.1.5 The application must include an interface to view a configuration screen to inform users of the data the application will collect from them - 4.1.1.6 The application must include an interface to view the user driving metric - 4.1.1.6.1 The application must include an interface to view the user mileage, route, and time-driven for the patient - 4.1.1.7 The application must include an interface to view the user weekly, monthly, and yearly driving scores - 4.1.1.8 The application must include an interface for physicians only - 4.1.1.8.1 The application must not include the user route - 4.1.1.8.2 The application must display data of the driving behavior and habits of the user - 4.1.1.8.3 The application must include an interface to view patients, glaucoma risk factor, and overall safety score - 4.1.1.8.4 The application must include an interface to view the user's average speed, acceleration, braking, cornering, and phone usage - 4.1.1.9 The application must include an interface to logout - 4.1.1.9.1 The application must hide functionalities when the user logs out - 4.1.1.10 The application must provide a navigation to the home page
+- 4.1.1 Application Requirements - 4.1.1.1 The application must support iOS and Android devices - 4.1.1.2 The application must include an interface to validate credentials - 4.1.1.2.1 The application must deactivate all functions without valid credentials - 4.1.1.3 The application must include an interface to register an account - 4.1.1.3.1 The application must include designated fields for entering a username and password, and it must incorporate a password confirmation feature as well as a dedicated feature in the event the user forgets their password - 4.1.1.4 The application must include an interface to view a medical physician's portal and a patient's portal - 4.1.1.5 The application must include an interface to view a configuration screen to inform users of the data the application will collect from them - 4.1.1.6 The application must include an interface to view the user-driving metrics - 4.1.1.6.1 The application must include an interface to view the user mileage, route, and time-driven for the physician section - 41.1.7 The application will show the physicians an aggregated score for every 2 weeks, as well as a score of each recorded drive the patient has done. - 4.1.1.8 The application must include an interface for physicians only - 4.1.1.8.1 The application must not include the user's route - 4.1.1.8.2 The application must display data on the driving behavior and habits of the user - 4.1.1.8.3 The application must include an interface to view patients, glaucoma risk factors, and overall safety score - 4.1.1.8.4 The application must include an interface to view the user's average speed, acceleration, braking, cornering, and phone usage - 4.1.1.9 The application must include an interface to logout - 4.1.1.9.1 The application must hide functionalities when the user logs out - 4.1.1.10 The application must provide navigation to the home page - 4.1.1.11 The application will have a settings page where patients can read the privacy policy, ask to see their data, or request to have their data deleted.